cronkitedata/cronkite-docs/docs/index.md

 permalink: /
 ---

-Most of the materials for the Cronkite School's data journalism course taught by Knight Chair Sarah Cohen are kept here.
-It's also a holding center for some other presentations, like FOIA workshops.
+Most of the materials for the Cronkite School's data journalism course taught by Knight Chair Sarah Cohen are kept here, along with other presentations and workshop materials.

-This site is replacing a lot of the other repos I've made over the years to collect data reporting and public records materials.
-I'm trying to get more organized.
-It's also an attempt to rein in dead links and outdated materials that no longer work.

 The sections are:

 ### [General resources](general)

 A collection of data reporting resources, including re-introductions to math and stats, some best practices and links to stories and projects that can exemplify the data reporting genre, especially in investigative and enterprise journalism.

-There is also a series of links on background in data journalism.

 ### [Excel](excel)